 Adult ADHD is not what people think it is.
 ADHD is not just about being "hyper" or "spacey" - it is much more than that.
-ADHD involves some common core problems, (such as issues with executive functioning (planning, memory, flexibility), and emotion regulation), but also impacts each person individually.
-While I am trained and licensed as a Professional Counselor, I am currently also training to be an ADHD Coach.
-ADHD coaching is a collaborative process wherein/whereby we take a nonclinical/nontherapeutic approach to identifying how ADHD manifests in a person’s life, how it is holding us back, and how we can develop strategies to mitigate.
+ADHD involves some common core problems, such as issues with executive functioning (planning, memory, flexibility), and emotion regulation, and it impacts each person individually.
+Check-out my blog post about ADHD conference to learn some interesting stuff about ADHD that’s not common knowledge.

-- ADDitude magazine has a "Living with Adult ADHD" resource page
+ADDitude magazine has a "Living with Adult ADHD" resource page

 Jessica McCabe’s How To ADHD is another fantastic and fun resource.
 She speaks particularly well to the Gen-Y/Millennial and Gen-Z crowds, which is probably why her YouTube Channel is so popular. (linked below is her video that has been viewed over a million times)

 Please note that I am not a Psychologist, and thus do not perform formal ADHD diagnostic evaluations.
 Additionally, I am not a Psychiatrist, and thus do not prescribe ADHD (or any other) medications.
 I am happy to provide referals for those services.